Format date

 Real-Life Examples

-Example 1: Displaying a project deadline in a specific format
+Example 1: Displaying a date in a user-friendly report

 - Date: